jbesomi/texthero/CONTRIBUTING.md

 $ git remote add upstream git@github.com:jbesomi/texthero.git
 ```

 > This first step needs to be done only once.
-If in the future you will want to make new changes, make sure your repository is synchronized with respect to the upstream: [Syncing a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).
+But, in the future when you will want to make new changes, make sure your repository is synchronized with respect to the upstream: [Syncing a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).

 1. Install texthero locally and his dev-dependencies